pixx1/ImageSlicer/README.md

 # ImageSlicer
-A python module for image slicing.
+function for slicing images into smaller pieces.

 Example
 ---